-The area of estimates which has the most significant effect on the amounts recognised in the financial statements is the valuation of investments which is disclosed within note 10 'Fair value measurement'.
+The areas of estimates which have the most significant effect on the amounts recognised in the financial statements is the valuation of investments which is disclosed within note 10 'Fair Value Measurement'.

-Information about judgements made in applying accounting policies that have the most significant effects on the amounts recognised in the financial statements is included within the 'Basis of preparation' note 2 - determination of functional currency and note 8 'Financial instrument and risk exposure'.
+Information about judgements made in applying accounting policies that have the most significant effects on the amounts recognised in the financial statements is included within the 'Basis of preparation' note 2 - determination of functional currency and note 8 'Financial instruments and risk exposure'.